 Introduction

-Cognitive psychology refers to the process of investigating one’s ability to perceive, learn, remember, think, reason, and understand.
-Essentially, cognition studies the process of acquiring and applying information or knowledge.
+The study of how people see, learn, remember, think, reason, and comprehend is known as cognitive psychology.
+In essence, cognition is the study of how knowledge is acquired and applied.
 Cameron seems distracted during discussions in group therapy despite having no history of attention disorder.
 Instead, he has oppositional defiant disorder, which does not relate to attention.
 However, stress is found have some impact on his ability to focus.
 This paper will explore how memories are created, stored, and recalled.
 In addition, the paper will investigate how perception of stress might have affected Cameron’s ability to focus.
 The paper will also explore how Cameron’s intelligence might affect his ability to concentrate.
 Finally, the paper will propose possible strategies that would help Cameron increase his ability to concentrate (Lu & Dosher, 2007).

 How memories are created, stored, and recalled